d4nyll/lethargy/README.md

 # Lethargy

 Lethargy is a tiny (599b minified + gzipped) JavaScript library to help distinguish between scroll events initiated by the user, and those by inertial scrolling.
-Lethargy does have external dependencies.
+Lethargy does ***not*** have external dependencies.

+Lethargy is used in [smartscroll](https://github.com/d4nyll/smartscroll), a jQuery scroll plugin, to resolve problems with inertial scrolling.

 ### [Demo](http://d4nyll.github.io/lethargy/)